“I’m afraid that X is going to happen.”

 What isn’t asked often enough is: Is it fear?
 Or, am I dealing with knowledge?

 Knowledge is being cognizant and aware of the facts.
 You’re aware of the truth of something or even the indications.

-If something was happening, you’d like to think that you’d be handling it – that’s why they say fear means it’s not happening, so in effect, if there is real reason for concern, you have time to take pre-emptive measures and act.
-Unfortunately when you don’t trust yourself or don’t want to let go of your hopes or any illusions that may be held, you deny the knowledge you have but continue to feel the fear anyway.
-Also your idea of ‘acting’ may be trying to work harder to ‘win’ them and blaming yourself instead of pushing your flush handle.
+If something was happening, you’d like to think that you’d be handling it.
+That’s why they say fear means it’s not happening.
+So in effect, if there is real reason for concern, you have time to take pre-emptive measures and act.
+Unfortunately, when you don’t trust yourself or don’t want to let go of your hopes or any illusions you hold, you deny the knowledge you have but continue to feel the fear anyway.
+Also, your idea of ‘acting’ may be trying to work harder to ‘win’ them–people-pleasing.
+You wind up blaming yourself instead of pushing your flush handle.

 If you were afraid that you were being robbed or ripped off, what would you do?

 - Distance yourself.